 |Hispanic or Latino||5|

-Students from other countries are interested in Marketing Research, too.
+Americans aren’t the only ones with an interest in Marketing Research.
 About 13.2% of those with this major are international students.

 How Much Do Marketing Research Majors Make?